Long Melford to Sudbury Three Mills walk

-After a few yards/metres, Roydon Drift heads away from the road across fields on a slightly diagonal route along a delightful tree-lined path until reaching a small copse.
+After a 200 metres, Roydon Drift heads away from the road across fields on a slightly diagonal route along a delightful tree-lined path until reaching a small copse.
 Walk through this copse - cross an old stone bridge and then turn immediately left.
-Now continue past a small sewage works until reaching the road at Acton Place.
-Acton Place was a large country house dating from the 16th century - mostly demolished in 1825, Turn right and follow the lane until reaching the main A134 trunk road.
+Now continue past a small sewage works (on your right) until reaching the road at Acton Place.
+Acton Place was a large country house dating from the 16th century - mostly demolished in 1825, Turn right and follow the road until reaching the main A134 trunk road.

 Now cross the busy A134 road (again) with great care, and heading down the road opposite, after a few yards/metres on the left you will find the entrance to the section of old railway track now known as the 'Melford Walk'.

 The Melford Walk is part of the old Great Eastern to Sudbury railway line This section skirts the eastern edge of Long Melford, with the mood of the walk varying along its length, and is an escape into a secretive, hidden world!
 It is maintained by the Long Melford Open Spaces Group, a new group set up in 2012 to look after the open spaces around Long Melford, after divestment by Suffolk County Council.